 Recent or prolonged history

-Urine testing is widely used because it is simple to perform and often detects metabolites over a longer period than saliva.
+Urine testing is widely used because it is simple to perform and often detects metabolites for a longer duration than saliva.

 Blood